-Tribal casinos were beginning to really take off then, and they found they could make more at those venues than they could at Vegas gambling houses.
+Indian casinos were beginning to really take off then, and they found they could make more at tribal venues than they could at Vegas gambling houses.
 They tried their hand first at a tribal casino in Arizona, but lit out for Oregon when Spirit Mountain opened in 1998.

-Berenbaum wanted to stay there.
-She wanted her kids to have roots, something she lacked as a child of a gambling-addicted father who moved every few months, having inevitably lost the rent money at the tables.
+Berenbaum wanted to stay put there.
+She wanted her kids to have roots, something she lacked as a child of a gambling-addicted father who moved ever few months, having inevitably lost the rent money at the tables.

 But within a few years, her husband was ready to move on.
 And he ended up moving on without her in 2004.

-Experiencing more freedom than ever, she lost all restraint and took her gambling to a new level.
-Tears welling up at the thought, she admitted neglecting her children to stay on at the casino after her shift and spend everything she had just earned.
+Experiencing more freedom than ever before, she lost all restraint and took her gambling to a new level.
+Tears welling up at the thought, she admitted neglecting her children to stay on at the casino after her shift and spend everything she had just made.